yassinbouasri/dependency-injection-attributes/sfcasts/more-laziness-attributes.md

 1. It's lazy by default.
 2. More flexible because it returns the full service object.
-3. And, with proper docblocks, we get:
+3. And, with proper docblocks, we get: auto-completion, method navigation, refactoring support, and better static analysis with tools like PhpStan.
-  - Auto-completion
-  - Method navigation
-  - Refactoring support
-  - And better static analysis with tools like PhpStan

 ---